MattFiler/OpenCAGE/README.md

 1. Download and extract the mod tools from GitHub.
 2. Open the folder named "Mod Tools" and copy "Mod Tools.exe" to your Alien: Isolation directory, typically located in "C:\Program Files (x86)\Steam\steamapps\common\Alien Isolation".
 3. Run "Mod Tools.exe" from your Alien: Isolation directory.
-You may be asked to locate your Brainiac Designer install if the tool cannot locate it automatically.

-The mod tools are all set up!
-Future updates will be automatically downloaded and applied if you are connected to the internet.
+The mod tools will automatically set themselves up on first launch, and any future updates will be automatically downloaded and applied if you are connected to the internet.

-Running the mod tools requires administrator privileges in order to access Brainiac Designer resources and not run into issues when modifying game files.
+Running the mod tools requires administrator privileges in order to modifying game files without conflicts.

 ## Loading a mod